 2.3.4 Chile

-With a long coastline and extensive freshwater bodies in the south, fish consumption has traditionally played an important role in the diets of many Chileans.
+With a long coastline and extensive freshwater bodies in the south, fish consumption has traditionally played an essential role in the diets of many Chileans.
 An estimated 46% of all households in Chile consume fish at least once a week, and 55% of high-income and 38% of low-income households consume fish weekly62.
 Despite Chile's culinary history, per capita consumption of fish has fallen during the past two decades while consumption of poultry and pork has increased (Fig. 7).
 A shift in dietary preferences, and a re-orientation of domestic capture fisheries toward global markets, help to explain this trend.

 Chile is the second largest producer and leading exporter of mussels globally.
 Expansion in the mussel industry has been driven by strong international demand, mainly by European countries (Spain, France, and Italy), which together with Russia and the U.S., accounted for 69% of Chilean mussel export quantities in 201963.
-Domestic fish consumption, particularly within artisanal fishing communities that have a strong taste for molluscs, has decreased in response to rising prices over the past 15 years64.
+Domestic fish consumption, has decreased in response to rising prices over the past 15 years, a trend which artisanal fishing communities are trying to revert 64.
 Local consumption of high market-valued species of molluscs that are sold in luxury export markets, such as the gastropod named loco (Concholepas concholepas), has fallen dramatically65.
-The salmon aquaculture industry in Chile is also export orientated, with output destined mainly for markets in high-income nations such as the U.S., Japan and EU66.
+The salmon aquaculture industry in Chile is also export-orientated, with output destined mainly for markets in high-income nations such as the U.S., Japan and EU66.
 Chilean consumers have not yet demonstrated a strong domestic preference for farmed salmon despite large-scale domestic production67.

 National health and environmental consequences of shifting diets from fish to terrestrial meats, in addition to the environmental implications of expanding the production of intensive salmon aquaculture to meet rising international demand, illustrate the influence of global markets on nutrition and sustainability outcomes in countries like Chile that are significantly engaged in blue food trade.